 Of course, this list only scratches at the surface of the terms you'll need to include in your franchise agreement.
 Take a look at this franchise agreement questionnaire, which brings up many issues that you'll want to address.
 This can help you avoid potential legal problems down the road.

-Once you've hammered out the details, you may want to consider options such as using a standard franchise agreement form like the one available for purchase at LegalStreet.com, which has been carefully reviewed by attorneys.
+Once you've hammered out the details, you may want to consider options such as using a standard franchise agreement form.
 For more complex agreements, however, it may be wise to hire an experienced contracts lawyer to draft an agreement tailored to your business' specific needs.

 Follow FindLaw for Consumers on Google+.